Al Khor: Agriculture

 In terms of artisanal fishing vessels, Al Khor had the highest amount out of any city surveyed in 2015 at 234 vessels.
 The city also had the most sailors (1,408) and was also the only major city to record an increase in the rate of sailors from 2010 to 2015.

-After Qatar was embargoed by Saudi Arabia, the United Arab Emirates, Bahrain and Egypt in June 2017, it launched a project to fly 10,000 cows to Qatar ito reach its goal of food self-sufficiency.
-This project is based on a two-million square meter plot owned by Baladna in the Umm Al Hawaya locality of the municipality.
+After Qatar was embargoed by Saudi Arabia, the United Arab Emirates, Bahrain and Egypt in June 2017, it launched a project to fly 10,000 cows to Qatar to reach its goal of food self-sufficiency.
+This project is based on a two-million square meter plot owned by the Baladna agricultural company in the Umm Al Hawaya locality of the municipality.

 One of the most important agricultural research stations in Qatar is located in Rawdat Al Faras.
 The research station, established in 1976, consists of a laboratory, a warehouse and five palm tree fields hosting thousands of palm trees.

 Capitalizing on the municipality's rich maritime tradition, the 101,000 m2 facility of the Aquatic Fisheries and Research Centre was completed in Ras Matbakh by Ashghal in 2017 at a cost of QR 237.7 million.

 Three major government-owned plant nurseries are located in Al Khor; two are in the village of Al Rashida, and one is in Rawdat Bakheela.
 Plants grown in these nurseries are used for research and also distributed to government ministries.
 The nurseries in Al Rashida each span 2,500 m2 and were established in 2003.
 There is a farmers' market in Al Khor Yard.